Page Down to Discover All the Opportunities!

 A not-for-profit organization inspiring kids and teens to become code-savvy.

-- Code Camps — Wide variety of summer programming for youth ages 6-17.
+- Code Camps — Summer programming for youth ages 6-17.

-- Technovation Challenge –Young women ages 12-18 design and code mobile apps as they participate in this global coding and entrepreneurial challenge + the festive Appapalooza
+- Technovation Challenge –Young women ages 12-18 design and code mobile apps + the festive Appapalooza

-- MN Coding in the Classroom Leadership Cohort— K-8 teachers and after school educators explore integrating coding into the curriculum and develop skill in coding and creative problem solving through hands-on workshops.
+- MN Coding in the Classroom Leadership Cohort— K-8 teachers & educator coding curriculum & hands-on workshops.

 - Learn to Code— online resources for beginning coders.

-- Get With the Program— Designed to develop coding awareness, skills and resources among K-12 and after school educators through hands on workshops, conferences, and mentoring.
+- Get With the Program— K-12 hands on workshops, conferences, and mentoring.

 Twin Cities & online, Grades 9-12